Plebware/Plebware.github.io/author/news/_posts/2026-06-18-moonlighting-again.md

 date: 2026-06-18
 ---

-📰 Back On The Road — But The Battle Continues
+# 📰 Back On The Road — But The Battle Continues

-By Captain Cody Gemini
+### By _Captain Cody Gemini_

-🚛 Return To Duty
+## 🚛 Return To Duty

 After an extended period of uncertainty, delays, and financial frustration, the company vehicle was finally returned from repairs on 17 June 2026 at approximately 16:00.

 This morning, 18 June 2026, I reported back for duty and am currently stationed in Crown Mines awaiting my first load of the day.

-There is a strong possibility that the company will be attempting to recover lost ground after weeks of operational disruptions, which may result in an increased workload over the coming days.
+The company may be working to recover lost ground after weeks of operational disruptions, which could lead to increased workload over the coming days.

-💰 The Cost Of Downtime
+## 💰 The Cost Of Downtime

 Returning to work is welcome news, but it does not erase the financial impact of the past several weeks.